boazsegev/iodine/README.md

 ### Built-in support for Sequel and ActiveRecord

-It's a well known fact that Database connections require special attention when using `fork`-ing servers (multi-process servers) such as Puma, Passenger and iodine.
+It's a well known fact that [Database connections require special attention when using `fork`-ing servers (multi-process servers)](https://devcenter.heroku.com/articles/concurrency-and-database-connections#multi-process-servers) such as Puma, Passenger (Pro) and iodine.

-However, it's also true that these issues go unnoticed by many developers, since application developers are (rightfully) focused on the application rather than the infrastructure.
+However, it's also true that [these issues go unnoticed by many developers](https://stackoverflow.com/a/45570999/4025095), since application developers are (rightfully) focused on the application rather than the infrastructure.

 With iodine, there's no need to worry.